-Are you Making Mistakes with You PPC Campaign?
+Are you Making PPC Mistakes with Your PPC Campaign?

 In this article, we are going to run through the most common mistakes.
-We are also going to tell you how to fix them!
+We are also going to tell you how to fix these PPC mistakes!

 No 1.
 Walking away From an Active Campaign

 Setting up a campaign is a lot of work.
 Dealing with keywords, page quality, setting up your tracking, etc. All of this takes time.
 But what many people do is that once they have everything up and running they leave it to work away by itself.